Siobhan Marsden: Storylines

 After arriving in town, Siobhan soon found a job as a nurse, although she repeatedly clashed with locals, most notably when Victoria Sugden (Hannah Midgley) faked an illness.
 When Victoria actually became sick, Siobhan didn't believe her, causing a clash with Jack Sugden (Clive Hornby).
 When Paul's family left the village in December 2003, the couple moved into Victoria Cottage.

 In July 2004, married life ended in a horrific manner.
 Siobhan's husband, Paul went to fix the gutters on a roof with Carl King (Tom Lister).
 Carl playfully tossed him some tools, but when Paul tried to catch them, he fell to his death.
 Carl and Paul had only recently made up after a fight, and Carl was terrified people would think he'd deliberately killed Paul.
 Carl called his brothers Jimmy King (Nick Miles) and Matthew King (Matt Healy) and they moved Paul's body to his garden.
 After returning home from the pub with best mate Chloe Atkinson (Amy Nuttall), Siobhan found Paul's body, cradling him in her arms.
 Siobhan had no desire to stay in the village, and Matthew, happy to get rid of her as soon as possible, bought Victoria Cottage.
 Days before her departure, Siobhan learned she was pregnant—a bittersweet irony, as Paul had wanted nothing more than to be a father.
 Siobhan considered staying in the village, but Matthew refused to let her rent.
 She left a few days later, never knowing the true circumstances of her husband's death.

 Reception

 Lorna Cooper of MSN TV listed Siobhan of one of Soap Opera's "forgotten characters" and noted that during her time in the serial she managed to clash with all of the locals.
 Justine O'Mahony from the Enniscorthy Guardian was not impressed with Siobhan's pregnancy storyline and abortion lie.
 She branded it "sick" and "even sicker" when Siobhan celebrates her pregnancy following the abortion.
 Mahony, now writing for Wexford People branded her "the awful Siobhan" for feigning a miscarriage.
+Soaplife's Sally Brockway believed that writers originally never fully developed Siobhan and Paul until the pregnancy storyline.
+She added that Siobhan was a district nurse and with Paul, they "seem a nice enough couple" - but that was all writers bothered to portray to viewers.
+A writer from Inside Soap praised Emmerdale for its success in introducing the Marsden family.
+They noted that new families introduced into soap often fail.
+They believed the show managed to succeed with the Marsden's who fitted "effortlessly into the show", adding "they're all great".